Gifu Japan Travel Guide

 Supermarkets and corner shops stock many packaged foods with allergen labels.

-They are valuable for self-catering options.
+They are valuable for self-meal choices.

 Prioritize sampling Ayu, Hida beef, and Kei-chan for an authentic taste of Gifu.
 Seasonal availability enhances the experience.